 Each student who selects the practicum stream is able to apply for posted practicum positions offered by the practicum agencies formally affiliated with the MPH program.
 Students are also expected to find their own practicum placements.
-Spring/Summer practicum positions offered by our affiliated agencies will be posted in InPlace by program staff as the positions become available, typically between January and March of the first year of study.
+Spring/Summer practicum positions offered by our affiliated agencies will be posted in the Microsoft Teams MPH Practicum Group by program staff as the positions become available, typically between January and March of the first year of study.
 MPH students are expected to apply for practicum postings and secure a position by April of their first year of study.
 Students who want to request practicum sites not currently affiliated with the MPH program will need to discuss this with the Program Director in the fall of year one.
 Special requests will be considered but cannot be guaranteed.
-Part-time practicum opportunities will be posted in August within Inplace for the fall term or December for the winter term.
+Part-time practicum opportunities will be posted in August within Microsoft Teams MPH Practicum Group for the fall term or December for the winter term.
 Students who want to consider staying on after the spring/summer practicum to complete a part time practicum in the fall with the same agency can discuss with the Program Director.